fuzzylabs/evidently-monitoring-pattern/README.md

 For the no data drift production dataset, the number of bedrooms and the condition features for each row of data is generated using the same distribution as the reference dataset to ensure that no data drift will be detected.

 For the data drift dataset, both the number of bedrooms and the condition features are generated using a skewed distribution of the the reference's dataset.
-E.g. At Looking at the reference dataset, if 7 bedrooms has the lowest probability distribution, then the `generate_dataset_for_demo.py` script will generate a value of 7 to simulate data drfit.
+E.g. At Looking at the reference dataset, if 7 bedrooms has the lowest probability distribution, then the `generate_dataset_for_demo.py` script will generate a value of 7 to simulate data drift.

 Once the datasets are generated, the Random Forest Regressor is trained using the reference dataset.